RACE OFFICER PLATFORM INFO

 Before the Race

-- Get Yellow R/C bag, Flag Bag, Radio, Horn, Binoculars from R/C locker.
+- Get Black R/C box, Flag Bag, Radio, Horn, Binoculars from R/C locker.
 DO NOT PLACE BINOCULARS IN BAG, BANGING THEM AROUND WILL BREAK THEM.

-- Display the YELLOW RC Flag (yellow with RC on it) from atop and POSTPONEMENT Flag before leaving marina.
+- Display the BLUE RC Flag (blue with RC on it) from atop and POSTPONEMENT Flag before leaving marina.

-- Go to the mouth of the creek and using the Wind Speed Meter, determine the wind speed and direction.
+- Go beyond the mouth of the creek and using the Wind Speed Meter, determine the wind speed and direction.
+Wind in mouth of the creek will be different than further out in the river.
 Pick a suitable course length for the wind speed and to get a windward leg using the course selection guide.
+Suggested Course Length is (Wind Speed Knots / 2).
 Courses are defined in Race Instructions Appendix D and the Course Selection Guide.

-- Get all required flags from the flag bag, White, Blue, Red, P, Over Early, General Recall.
+- Get all required flags from the flag bag, White, P, Over Early, General Recall.
 Provide instructions and info to hailing competitors, log each as they check in.
-For PHRF events, announce course and approximate starting time of race on VHF 68.
+For PHRF events, announce course and approximate starting time of race on VHF 72.
 For Centerboard Events, announce course and approximate starting time of race to each competitor.

 - Do the starting sequence shown at the end of this section.
 It is suggested to use the count-up timer to minimize the math and potential for errors.
 However, record the time of day of the start of the sequence in case the count up timer fails or is accidentally reset.